 - Injector drivers 1-4 use a Yellow base color.
-The stripe color indicates the channel (Black-Red-Green-Blue = Channel 1-2-3-4). - Injector drivers 5-6 use a Light Blue base color.
-The stripe color indicates the channel (Black-Red = Channel 1-2). - All injectors need a +12Volt connection on one terminal and a TECgt Injector Output on the other terminal.

-- Low Impedance injectors should be wired in pairs (in parallel), and should not be used on a one-per-driver basis. - High Impedance injectors can be used with either 1 or 2 per channel.
+The stripe color indicates the channel (Black-Red-Green-Blue = Channel 1-2-3-4). - Injector drivers 5-8 use a Light Blue base color.
+The stripe color indicates the channel (Black-Red-Green-Blue = Channel 1-2-3-4). - TEC3 6/12 ECU's have 6 injector channels.
+The color code is the same as the TEC3, but injector channels 7 and 8 are missing. - All injectors need a +12Volt connection on one terminal and a TEC3 Injector Output on the other terminal. - Low Impedance injectors should be wired in pairs (in parallel), and should not be used on a one-per-driver basis. - High Impedance injectors can be used with either 1 or 2 per channel.
 When using two per channel, wire them in parallel.

-When using the Power Harness, refer to Figure A.5.
-1 to obtain the fused +12Volt source for the fuel injectors.
+When using the Power Harness, refer to Figure A.5 2 to obtain the fused +12Volt source for the fuel injectors.
 It is the Purple w/ White stripe wire coming out of the Power Harness.